8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Route Highlights

 • Visit historic Edinburgh, the capital city of Scotland.
-With wonderful medieval and neoclassical architecture and a great vibe, this is a city in which to spend at least a full day.
+With wonderful medieval and neoclassical architecture and a great vibe, this is a city to spend at least a full day seeing.
 Take a city centre guided tour to see Edinburgh Castle, Calton Hill, the National Museum of Scotland, and the famous Royal Mile, the main road through Edinburgh’s old town, where you can shop for tartan and enjoy locally made fudge.

 • Harry Potter fans will want to visit Victoria Street.
 With its unusual shape and collection of quirky shops, it’s said to be the inspiration for Diagon Alley in the J.K.
 Rowling books.